dorcasnkirote/CeloPrac/README.md

 <p>You can optionally leave the all the fields empty by pressing enter.</p>
 <p>After that run the following command</p>
 <code> npm install package @celo/contractkit</code>
+<p>This will install the node packages you will require for the code to run.</p>